lit/todomvc/examples/lit/README.md

 ## TODO

-1. Remove extraneous HTML tags (like `<form>`), put more styling on hosts
+1. Move clear completed logic to app component.
-2. Change CSS classes for simpler selectors
+2. Remove extraneous HTML tags (like `<form>`), put more styling on hosts
-3. Move current filter state into Todos model
+3. Change CSS classes for simpler selectors
 4. Check focus and tab behavior
 5. Add Rollup build that chooses production Lit build and creates a single JS file
 6. Check-in node dependencies like other implementations?